Trint

 Trint is an up and coming SAAS Ai based transcription software company in London.

-Lets change things up
+Lets change

 At first this seem like creatively constricting, it’s actually amazing liberating.
 Over the years we have found countless ways to reinterpret these basic principles, and adding new elements to it to expent the brand.